• Skip to primary navigation

 • 📖 Recipe

-Satay Beef Noodle Soup is a classic Hong-Kong style café noodle dish that I absolutely adore!
-It features tender, nutty, savory beef over bouncy rice noodles in a simple seasoned stock.
+Satay Beef Noodle Soup is a classic Hong Kong-style café noodle dish.
+It features tender, savory, nutty-tasting beef over bouncy vermicelli rice noodles in a simple seasoned stock.

-These Asian noodles are often served as a main dish for brunch or lunch at your local HK-style cafés (aka "cha-chang-tengs" in Cantonese).
-These soup noodles also works well for dinner and it's super comforting to eat on a cold winter day!
+These Asian noodles are served as a main for brunch or lunch at Hong Kong-style cafés (aka cha-chang-tengs in Cantonese).
+These soup noodles also work well for dinner.

 Satay Beef Noodle Soup

-HK cafés are known to serve Western dishes with a Chinese flare as Hong Kong was once colonized by Britain.
-So these cafés will serve classic dishes like: Baked Pork Chop on Rice, French Toast, or Fish Filet on Cream Sauce Pasta.
+HK cafés are known to serve Western dishes with a Chinese flair as Hong Kong was once colonized by Britain.
+These cafés serve comfort food like Baked Pork Chop on Rice, French Toast, or Fish Filet on Cream Sauce Pasta.

-Each time I visit one of these cafés, this dish is my favorite thing to order!
-It's so satisfying and scrumptious that I had to recreate this dish at home.
-I adapted this recipe from my Chinese Style Satay Beef where the satay sauce is made from scratch.
+This is my favorite dish to order at these cafés, especially on a cold day.
+It's so delicious and comforting that I had to recreate it at home.
+I adapted this recipe from my Chinese Style Satay Beef, where the satay sauce is made from scratch.

-But if you're short on time, you can easily substitute the satay sauce with store-bought Chinese satay sauce that is sold at many Asian markets.
+If you're short on time, you can substitute the homemade sauce with store-bought Chinese satay sauce, typically found at Asian grocery stores.

 Ingredients & Substitutes